SDRausty/buildAPKs/docs/reallyEasilyBuildAndroidAPKsOnDevice.md

 It may take some time, dependent on system speed and configuration, for these command-line commands to complete.
 This means packages will probably be installed in [Termux.](https://termux.com/)

-Then one of the programs from the git package, in particular, `git` will fetch the buildAPKs repository from [Github,](https://github.com) and then the last command.
+Then one of the programs from the git package, in particular `git` will fetch the buildAPKs repository from [Github,](https://github.com) and then the last command.
 While it should be fairly self-explanatory; It builds one of the APKs in the showcase, and places it in the Downloads folder using the tools that we have at our disposal today, in [Termux,](https://termux.com/) on-the-fly!

 Upon completion, output as follows will print onto the screen: